13 Rarest Baby Names In The US That Parents Should Try

 Meaning: Star

-Hester's beyond-Hawthorne's literary appearances include as characters in Theodore Dreiser's novel An American Tragedy, in Oscar Wilde's play A Woman of No Importance, in John Irving's novel A Prayer for Owen Meaney, and as Niles and Frasier Crane's mom on Frasier.
+Hester has appeared in books and plays other than Hawthorne's, such as Theodore Dreiser's An American Tragedy, Oscar Wilde's play A Woman of No Importance, John Irving's A Prayer for Owen Meaney, and Frasier, where she played the mother of Niles and Frasier Crane.

 3. Aayan